-Members of the thesis or dissertation committee are responsible for checking the thesis or dissertation for style and format.
+Members of the faculty advisory committee are responsible for checking the thesis or dissertation for style and format.
 They certify their approval when they sign the "final oral scheduling form".
-Committee members cannot sign off on a final exam schedule form if they have not had ample time to review the final draft of the thesis/dissertation.
+Faculty advisory committee members cannot sign off on a final exam schedule form if they have not had ample time to review the final draft of the thesis/dissertation.
 A 'display' copy of the thesis/dissertation must also be submitted electronically to the Academic Coordinator (marshdj@wsu.edu) to load on the faculty Sharepoint site before the Department Chair will sign the scheduling form.
-Please also refer to the earlier section 'Preparing to Graduate' which outlines general departmental requirements in this regard.